 3. How to Build the Candle

-Cut out the candle 1 image and use the Lasso Tool (L) to select the top of this candle.
+Cut out the candle 1 image and use the Lasso Tool (L) to select the top of this candle in Photoshop.
 Drag this part onto the front of the model using the Move Tool.

 Add a mask to this layer and use a soft black brush to remove the bottom of the candle and the wick, and blend the top with his face.
 Lower the brush's opacity when blending on the intersection between the face and the candle.